GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 Those $z_i$ sources get randomly positioned in the reverberant room.
 The reverberation time $T_60$ has been set to 0.5s, and the room measures $4 times 7$ meters.
 We pick a random starting side (top, bottom, left, or right) and randomly place the agent equipped with a four-microphone array in a 50cm strip along the corresponding wall.
-The agent aims in a random direction, yet it ensures that it turns its back on the wall it starts against.
+The agent aims in a random direction, yet it is ensured to turn its back to the wall it starts from.
 The range of possible initial orientations can be observed on @fig:active_ssl:results:dataset_init.

 #include "figures/dataset_setup/figure.typ"

 Regarding the movement policy, at each step, the new orientation $theta_t+1$ of the agent is sampled from the following normal distribution of mean $theta_t$ and variance $sigma_theta^2$:
 $
-  theta_(t+1) tilde cal(N)(theta_t, sigma_theta^2)
+  theta_(t+1) tilde cal(N)(theta_t, sigma_theta^2).
 $
 In practice, we use a value of radians for $sigma_theta$.
 The agent then moves forward in this new direction by a distance of 50cm.

-When the robot ends up being less than 50cm from a wall, its orientation is instead sampled according to the initialization process to turn its back to this wall.
+A special case occurs when the robot is less than 50cm from a wall.
+In this case, its orientation is instead sampled according to the initialization process to turn its back to this wall.

 *Data gathering.*
 The collected datasets will be used for two distinct purposes: evaluating the global #acr("ASSL") pipeline and training the #psi-dnn combination operator.
-Hence, exhaustive geometric and acoustic data is gathered.
+Hence, exhaustive geometric and acoustic data are gathered.
 For each step, the audio signal received by the agent is fed to the #acr("SSL") network to collect the estimated #doa spectrum $hat(o)_t$.
 The oracle spectrum $o_t$ also gets saved for further comparisons.
 Also, the absolute positions of the agent and the relative source locations are saved at every step.
 Finally, the relative movements of the robot are recorded in order to later perform the map shifting operation.
-Local #doa maps have not yet been generated, but all the necessary information for their creation has been made available.
+// BEFORE: Local #doa maps have not yet been generated, but all the necessary information for their creation has been made available.
+At this point, local #doa maps have not been generated, but all the necessary information for their creation is available.
 This choice allows for experimenting with the relevant hyperparameters, such as the #fov $L$ and pixel resolution $p$.

 === Performance study